 Library of Congress Collection

-The remainder of the collection in Artstor is made up of images from the Cabinet of American Illustration, which contains approximately 4,000 drawings originally produced as illustrations for books and periodicals, primarily between 1880-1910.
-The collection was established in 1932 on the initiative of William Patten, art editor for Harper's Magazine during the 1880s and 1890s.
-The original art works — illustrations for magazines, novels, and children's books, cartoons, cover designs, and sketches for posters — document what many consider to be the golden age of American illustration, from the 1880s through the 1920s.
-Over 200 artists are represented in the collection, including F.O.C.
+The rest of the collection in Artstor is made up of images from the Cabinet of American Illustration, which contains drawings produced as illustrations for books and periodicals, primarily between 1880-1910.
+The Cabinet was established in 1932 on the initiative of William Patten, art editor for Harper’s Magazine.
+The original artworks document what many consider to be the golden age of American illustrations.
+Over 200 artists are represented, including F.O.C.
 Darley, Thomas Nast, Charles Dana Gibson, Arthur Burdett Frost, and Oliver Herford.
-Also well represented are notable female illustrators, such as Elizabeth Shippen Green, Alice Barber Stephens, Jessie Willcox Smith, Charlotte Harding, and Rose O'Neill.
+Female illustrators, such as Elizabeth Shippen Green, Alice Barber Stephens, Jessie Willcox Smith, Charlotte Harding, and Rose O’Neill are also well represented.

 Founded in 1800, the Library of Congress is the nation’s oldest federal cultural institution and serves as the research arm of the United States Congress.
 It is the largest library in the world, with more than 160 million items on hundreds of miles of shelves.

 For more from the Library of Congress in Artstor, see the collections Eyes of the Nation: A Visual History of the United States (Library of Congress) and Carnegie Survey of Architecture of the South (Library of Congress).

 Want to add your own collection to the Artstor Digital Library?
 Learn how to contribute